HDI-Project/ATM/README.md

    ```

    This will start a process that computes learners and saves them to the model
    directory you configured.
-Again, you can run worker.py without any arguments,
-   and the default configuration values will be used.
 If you don't specify any
    dataruns, the worker will periodically check the ModelHub database for new
    dataruns, and compute learners for any it finds in order of priority.
 The
    output should show which hyperparameters are being tested and the performance of